J535D165/CoronaWatchNL/README.md

 * [Intensive care data](#intensive-care-datasets)
 * [Miscellaneous datasets](#miscellaneous-datasets)

-For (visual) applications based on these datasets, have a look at the [applications folder](/applications).
+For (interactive) applications based on these datasets, have a look at the [applications folder](/applications).
+For predictive models based on these datasets, check out the parallel repository [CoronaWatchNL Extended](https://github.com/J535D165/CoronaWatchNLExtended).
+Please note that the intention of these (too) simplistic models - made by CoronaWatchNL volunteers - is to show how the data can be used for modelling,  *not* to answer specific hypotheses or follow scientific protocol.

 ### Geographical datasets